Windrose Airlines

-Windrose Airlines, legally Wind Rose Aviation Company, is a Ukrainian charter airline based at Boryspil International Airport.
-Founded on 28 October 2003, the airline's headquarters is in Kyiv; it operates charter flights to destinations in Europe, Turkey, and Egypt.
+Windrose Aviation Company, known and trading as Windrose Airlines, is a Ukrainian charter airline based at Boryspil International Airport.
+Founded on 28 October 2003, the airline's headquarters is in Kyiv.

+As of April 2026, the airline has a fleet of three aircraft, and operates charter flights on behalf of airlines in Africa.

 History

 The airline was established in 2003 to provide charter flights to destinations in Europe and the Middle East.

 In 2006, regular flights to Moscow and Kaliningrad in Russia were initiated.
 In 2008, the company expanded its route network, then sharply reduced it.
 Since 2008, Windrose Airlines has focused on charter flights.
 From 2010 to the present day, the airline has been licensed to operate regular flights, should the need arise.
 The airline was the first to carry out flights basing its aircraft at various airports in Ukraine.

 In December 2019, the company rebranded to Windrose Airlines.
 In June 2020, the company started domestic flights in Ukraine.

-As a result of the 24 February 2022 Russian invasion of Ukraine the company suspended all flights, stating "due to the imposition of martial law in the country, Windrose will suspend flights indefinitely, but we will be in touch."
+As a result of the 24 February 2022 Russian invasion of Ukraine, the company suspended all flights, stating "due to the imposition of martial law in the country, Windrose will suspend flights indefinitely, but we will be in touch."

-In the early months of the 2022 Russian invasion of Ukraine it was necessary to create an efficient logistics for delivering humanitarian and medical air cargo from the USA.
+In the early months of the 2022 Russian invasion of Ukraine, it was necessary to create an efficient logistics for delivering humanitarian and medical air cargo from the USA.
 The Windrose Airlines provided the American charity Revival Foundation with the opportunity to quickly deliver cargo by charter flights at a non-commercial cost transporting aid from John F. Kennedy International Airport (New York) to Lublin Airport and Warsaw Chopin Airport in Poland.
 After that, the humanitarian aid shipments transported by rail and trucks from Poland to Ukraine, where of the aid was distributed to local recipients.

-As of March 2024, Windrose Airlines operates charter flights under contract with Fly One Airlines out of destinations such as Tbilisi, Yerevan and Chisinau.
+As of March 2024, Windrose Airlines operated charter flights under contract with Fly One Airlines out of destinations such as Tbilisi, Yerevan and Chisinau.
+As of June 2026, it uses three aircraft to operate flights for airlines based in Mozambique and Nigeria.